zhentaoshi/Econ5121A/lec_notes_ipynb/causality.md

 Physical laws has strong signal-to-noise ratio.
 Economic laws usually do not have laboratory for experiment.
 Moreover, because the subject are human beings.
-Human beings are heterogenous and hard to control.
+Human beings are heterogeneous and hard to control.

 **example**: the boiling point of water. is affected by the purity of the water and the air pressure.
 If the water from different origins are different, it is still easy to distill and purify.
-However, humans from different culture background and family background are heterogenous and their is no way to "purify" them to be homogenous.
+However, humans from different culture background and family background are heterogeneous and their is no way to "purify" them to be homogenous.

 These are the difficulties that economists are faced with.
 If we control only very few factors, the signal-to-noise ratio is quite low.